French Numbers 1 to a Billion with Audio Recordings & Quiz

 Note that eighty in French – quatre-vingts ends on a silent S, but not the following numbers (quatre-vingt-un).

-Note also that eighty one in French – quatre-vingt-un and ninety in French quatre-vingt-onze don’t have an “et”.
-As if it was not difficult enough!!
+Note also that eighty-one in French – quatre-vingt-un and ninety in French quatre-vingt-onze don’t have an “et”.
+As if it were not difficult enough!!

 Septante, Octante, Nonante… So Much Simpler French Numbers